Today, powder metallurgy has made significant progress and has come close to the hardness of the world’s toughest material, diamond.

 Some coated blades have a golden surface and are more valuable.
 Their durability is five times higher than that of uncoated blades.

 PVD is a method used to spray the blade at 400℃.

 Final inspection, marking and packaging

-The blade passes the automatic inspection, and then we will mark the material laser on the blade, and finally pack it.
+After the blade passes the automatic inspection, we will proceed to mark the material on the blade using a laser, and then pack it.